adilmajid/privacy-for-the-paranoid/README.md

 ## Secure your online accounts
 * [ ] Use a different password for every online service.
-* [ ] Generate secure passwords [LastPass Generate](https://lastpass.com/generate).
+* [ ] Generate secure passwords using [1password Password Generator](https://1password.com/password-generator/) or [LastPass Generate](https://lastpass.com/generate).
 A secure password is not necessarily composed of complicated combinations of special characters.
 These are difficult to remember.
 Instead, a long password (like an easy-to-remember phrase of 5 or more words) is more secure because it has more characters is harder to guess by brute force.
 * [ ] Use a password manager like [1Password](https://1password.com), [LastPass](https://www.lastpass.com) or [KeePass](https://keepass.info).
 Change the master password periodically.
 * [ ] Set up two-factor authentication (2FA) on your accounts where its available.
 [Twofactorauth.org](https://twofactorauth.org/) has a full list of apps that support 2FA.
 * [ ] Set up login notifications on apps/services that allow it.
 If somebody does manage to compromise that account, you'll be notified and can take action to get it back.